 One of my favorite chain restaurants to eat at is Chili’s.
-We especially love their all you can eat chips and salsa.
+We especially love their all you can eat chips and salsa and Chili’s Chocolate Chip Paradise Pie.
 So when I was recently contacted by Chili’s marketing team to go try out their new menu, I jumped at the chance.
 For disclosure, I was given a $50 gift card for the dinner from the Chili’s marketing team and I have not received any compensation for writing this review.

 With the fresh pairings you get your choice of appetizer – Chips & Salsa, Half Order of Southwestern Egg rolls, Fried Cheese, Half Order of Texas Cheese Fries,or Crispy Onion String & Jalapeño Stack.
 Or course, we went for the all you can eat chips and salsa and shared them with the kids.
 For the entree, we chose the mini taco combo: 2 of the crispy chicken tacos with apple-wood smoked bacon, pico de gallo, cheese, lettuce, honey-chipotle and ranch dressing – and 2 of the pulled pork tacos with caramelized onions and Shiner Bock® BBQ sauce then topped with Cotija cheese and cilantro.
 The tacos are on corn shells and also comes with rice and black beans.

 Both tacos were yummy, but I absolutely love the pulled pork tacos.
 I love the smoky pork along with the tangy cotija cheese.
 However, my hubby loved the crispy chicken tacos and thought that the honey-chipotle dressing was the best.
 Neither one was extremely spicy either.
 The rice was good, but neither one of us really cared for the black beans.

 The $9.99 fresh pairings was plenty of food for two people to share, especially with the chips and salsa.